 The $50 annual credit also goes a long way towards offsetting the annual fee.

 Bonuses & Fees

-The brand-new BMO eclipse Visa Infinite offers a welcome bonus of 40,000 BMO Rewards points, distributed as follows:
+The BMO eclipse Visa Infinite Card offers a welcome bonus of up to 60,000 BMO Rewards points, distributed as follows:

 The card comes with an annual fee of $120, which is waived for the first year.
 Supplementary cards can be added for an annual fee of $50 apiece.

 This is the exact same welcome bonus as the BMO World Elite Mastercard, so you should choose based on which other features you prefer.

 The BMO eclipse Visa Infinite launches with the following earning rates:

 5 BMO Rewards points per dollar spent on dining, groceries, gas, and transit (on up to the first $50,000 in purchases per calendar year)

 1 BMO Rewards point per dollar spent on all other purchases